 Zika virus, which is spread by the aedes aegypti mosquito, is the suspected culprit behind a wave of birth defects in Brazil.
 The illness continues to spread across Central and South America and the Caribbean, and now cases are cropping up all over the world through people who traveled to affected regions.

-With the high volume of news about the Zika virus, it's tough to stay up-to-date.
-Check out our full coverage, or read our daily recaps.
-Here's the latest information you should know as of Wednesday night:
+With the high volume of news about the Zika virus -- check out our full coverage here -- it's tough to stay up-to-date on the most recent developments.
+Here's the latest information you should know:

 Read more Zika virus coverage:

 This story was updated to include a confirmed case of Zika virus in a Minnesota traveler.